ciaraosull/project-2-Whack-A-Mole/README.md

 *   The Score indicator was tested to ensure that on each correct hit / click of a mole it increased by 1.
 This was checked to ensure it changed colour and displayed the correct final score when the game time was up.
 Also, tested was that on Play Again, the Score reset back to 0.

 *   The moles were checked that they were not visible before the Play / Play Again button was clicked.
-Testing that moles appeared from a random hole for a random time before disappearing.
+Testing, (e.g. using console.log) that moles appeared from a random hole for a random time before disappearing.
 Also, the moles were checked that they responded when clicked and that the image of the mole changed on a successful hit.
 After successful hit image was triggered, it was checked that when the moles reappeared the original mole image could be seen.
 By clicking on other parts of the page such as the holes or background it was tested that this did not respond as a mole hit and only the mole image itself being clicked was a succeful hit on click.

 *   For Desktop the cursor image was checked that the mallet image only appeared around the hole and mole section of the game and turned back into a regular arrow image on the other sections of the page.
 The coordinates at which the pointer clicked was checked that it was in line visually with the flat part of the mallet image.